Technical Architecture

 Virtual (GAME / ACP) provides the agent ecosystem: agents, Workers, Functions, jobs, and disputes.

-Bardiel provides the trust & execution layer:
+Bardiel provides the trust and execution layer:

-delegation (execute on Cortensor, with tools),
+Delegation (execute on Cortensor, with tools and policies).

-validation (check outputs or planned actions),
+Validation (check outputs or planned actions).

-arbitration (resolve disputes where the host market opts in).
+Arbitration (resolve disputes where the host market opts in).

-Cortensor provides the decentralized compute + proofs:
+Cortensor provides the decentralized compute and proofs:

-Router Nodes, Sessions, Miners, Validators, PoI/PoUW, and reputation.
+Router Nodes, Sessions, Miners, Validators, PoI / PoUW, and reputation.

 In practice, every call looks like: